MicrosoftDocs/azure-docs/articles/aks/use-pod-security-on-azure-policy.md

 ## Next steps

-This article showed you how to create a pod security policy to prevent the use of privileged access.
-There are lots of features that a policy can enforce, such as type of volume or the RunAs user.
-For more information on the available options, see the [Kubernetes pod security policy reference docs][kubernetes-policy-reference].
+This article showed you how to apply an Azure policy which restricts privileged pods from being deployed to prevent the use of privileged access.
+There are many policies which can be applied, such as those which restrict use of volumes.
+For more information on the available options, see the [Azure Policy for Kubernetes reference docs][kubernetes-policy-reference].

 For more information about limiting pod network traffic, see [Secure traffic between pods using network policies in AKS][network-policies].